 Each individual drug has its own uses, purposes, and addictive qualities.
 We have gathered a collection of drug information and factual articles in order to provide you with a greater understanding of drug addiction by knowing and understanding the many different types of drugs that are commonly abused.

-Click on Drug Names for More Information of that Specific Drug
+Click on the Names for More Drug Information of that Specific Drug

 Alcohol is a drug that is made from fermented grains and fruits combined with yeast, specifically the fermentation of sugar, starch and yeast.
 It produces a depressive effect on the user, and is quickly absorbed.
 Alcohol is used in social situations, and is commonly abused as it is one of the most readily available and easily accessible drugs.